Boundary pairs associated with quadratic forms: Boundary pairs with additional properties

-Let us first present a simple consequence: \begin{proposition} Let $(\Gamma,\HSaux)$ be a boundary pair and let $\SDir(z)$ be the corresponding weak Dirichlet solution operator.
+Let us first present a simple result for \emph{bounded} boundary pairs: \begin{proposition} Let $(\Gamma,\HSaux)$ be a boundary pair and let $\SDir(z)$ be the corresponding weak Dirichlet solution operator.
 If the boundary pair $(\Gamma,\HSaux)$ is bounded, then it is elliptically regular. \end{proposition} \begin{proof} If the boundary pair is bounded, then $\Lambda$ is a bounded operator in $\HSaux$ by \Thmenum{dn}{dn.iii}.
 Moreover,